sticky toffee pumpkin cake

 6. since seeing this photo i have wondered what other fruits i could hollow out and stuff with dessert to create that perfect slice. pumpkin immediately jumped to mind. why? well, pumpkin is indeed a fruit, and one that is similar in size to a cantaloupe, with a similar-sized cavity left when you remove the seeds. but what to fill the pumpkin with? there were so many pumpkin desserts to choose from: pumpkin pie of course, but also pumpkin bread cake, pumpkin cheesecake, pumpkin cookies, pumpkin muffins, pumpkin cinnamon rolls, and the list goes on and on. if a dessert exists, someone has probably pumpkin-ified it. but when thinking of fond pumpkin memories, i was taken back to two dishes in particular that made pumpkin their star.

-so i scraped my brain for other pumpkin memories and another broke through to the surface: one from about ten years ago, at a restaurant i can’t remember, where i had slices of roasted fall/winter squash (i think kabocha) braised in a spiced toffee sauce and served with a cold scoop of ice cream. and so, thinking of that toffee-squash dessert led me to another holiday dessert i have not yet discussed, sticky toffee pudding.
+with all that in mind i scraped my brain for other pumpkin memories and another broke through to the surface: one from about ten years ago, at a restaurant i can’t remember, where i had slices of roasted fall/winter squash (i think kabocha) braised in a spiced toffee sauce and served with a cold scoop of ice cream. and so, thinking of that toffee-squash dessert led me to another holiday dessert i have not yet discussed, sticky toffee pudding.

 7. why did my mind jump to making a pumpkin sticky toffee pudding? because i could not think of anything that sounded better than pumpkin cake soaked in toffee sauce.